 - Spectators can view the play from the field level foyer or from the Sports View Lounge, located upstairs.

-- When “Home Team,” players are to wear light-coloured shirts (or pinnies)
+- If there is a uniform colour conflict, “Home Team” players are to wear light-coloured shirts (or pinnies).

 - Goalkeepers must wear a pinnie or GK shirt that distinguishes them from both teams.

 - Players should wear indoor turf shoes, multi stud soccer shoes, indoor flat bottom shoes or indoor runners.
 Six stud metal cleats are not permitted.

 - Players must wear shin pads as per FIFA rules.